 Getting some form of professional qualification will increase your chance of getting a job, and in some states, it is mandatory.
 This can be done through qualifying for a course and passing an exam or getting your certification.
 You can get certified via a professional organization to qualify for entry-level positions.

-How To Improve Field Operations
+How To Improve Field Operations as a Glazer

 Being a glazier, just like any other construction field, is a constant process of trying to be more efficient.
 However, this task is often easier said than done.
 Developing your field operations is a constant balancing act between keeping your logistics and finances under control.
 Here’s some solid starting information on how you can improve.